Consensys/quorum-hibernate/docs/architecture.md

 The above sequence diagram outlines the process of hibernating a node after the configured inactivity period has been reached.
 In more detail:

-* **1.1:** Node Manager monitors the incoming requests for the linked Blockchain Client and Privacy Manager to determine whether the node is active.
+* **1.1:** Node Manager monitors the incoming requests for the linked Ethereum Client and Privacy Manager to determine whether the node is active.
 The inactivity timer is reset on incoming proxy requests.

 * **1.2:** If the node has been inactive for more than the configured period, Node Manager initiates the pre-hibernation process.

-* **1.2.1 to 1.2.3:** Node Manager checks if the node is safe to hibernate by fetching network and consensus information from the Blockchain Client.
+* **1.2.1 to 1.2.3:** Node Manager checks if the node is safe to hibernate by fetching network and consensus information from the Ethereum Client.
 These checks ensure the network will continue to be operational if the node hibernates.
 See [Consensus Checks](#Consensus-Checks) for further details.

   * If the validation is successful, Node Manager proceeds with hibernating the node.
   * If the validation is unsuccessful, Node Manager aborts the hibernation process, resets the inactivity timer and waits for the next inactivity trigger to attempt hibernation again.